Financing Public-Private Partnerships for Infrastructure Assets

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance for counsel structuring financing for public-private partnership infrastructure projects.
+This CLE course will provide guidance for counsel structuring financing for public-private partnership infrastructure projects.
 The panel will offer best practices for allocating legal risk and will also analyze critical tax planning strategies when structuring the deal.

 - Key legal issues in structuring the deal